uniget-org/cli/README.md

 Releases are tested on the following distributions:
 - Alpine 3.15
+- Alpine 3.16
+- Amazon Linux 2022
 - CentOS 7 (see note below)
 - Debian 11
 - Fedora 35
+- RockyLinux 8
 - Ubuntu 20.04
-- Ubuntu 21.04
+- Ubuntu 22.04

-`docker-setup` implements a workaround for CentOS 7 and 8 because they do not offer `iptables-legacy`.
+`docker-setup` implements a workaround for CentOS 7 and RockyLinux 8 because they do not offer `iptables-legacy`.
 Therefore, `docker-setup` installs a binary package for `iptables-legacy` from [nicholasdille/centos-iptables-legacy](https://github.com/nicholasdille/centos-iptables-legacy).
 As long as Docker does not support `nftables`, the daemon requires `iptables-legacy` or can only run with [`--iptables=false` which breaks container networking](https://docs.docker.com/network/iptables/#prevent-docker-from-manipulating-iptables).
-CentOS 8 fails to update repository metadata for `appstream` (tracked in [#263](https://github.com/nicholasdille/docker-setup/issues/263)) and is therefore disabled.